Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 Leigh MorrisHealth Care Consultant

-Leigh Morris began his career in manufacturing after earning his Bachelor of Science degree from Ball State University.
+Morris began his career in manufacturing after earning his Bachelor of Science degree from Ball State University.
 He transitioned to health care administration after receiving his graduate degree in that field from the University of Minnesota.
 He was the CEO of hospitals for almost 30 years.
-He is serving as interim president and CEO of the Visiting Nurse Association of Northwest Indiana.
-Leigh teaches several courses in the graduate school of Valparaiso University.
+Since retiring from that role, he has served as interim CEO for several organizations, including the Legacy Foundation and VNA of Northwest Indiana, and was an adjunct faculty member at Valparaiso University.

 After serving as mayor of the city of La Porte, Leigh was deputy commissioner of the Indiana Department of Transportation for Toll Road Oversight and was senior vice president of the Indiana Economic Development Corp. for Northwest Indiana Development.
 He represented Indiana in the OECD Tri-State Territorial Review of the Chicago Metropolitan Region and was a member of the Mission to Paris where the recommendations from that study were presented.